Elements

 • Determined by the wavelength of light

-additive color mixing Additive color is created from emitted light such as a video screen, a computer monitor or theatrical lights.
+Additive color is created from emitted light, such from a video screen, a computer monitor or theatrical lights.
 The additive primary colors are red, green and blue and all other additive colors are derived from them.
-Combining two primary colors yields a secondary color: magenta from red and blue, cyan from blue and green and yellow from red and green.
-Combining all three additive primaries results in white; shining stage lights of red, green and blue in the same area creates a white spotlight.
-The absence of all additive primaries (in other words, no light) results in black.
+Combining two primary colors yields a secondary color: magenta (red and blue), cyan (blue and green) and yellow (red and green).
+Combining all three additive primaries results in white; for example, shining red, green and blue stage lights all in the same area creates a white spotlight.
+The absence of all additive primaries (in other words, no light) results in black (as in a dark room).

-substractive color mixing Subtractive color is created from light reflecting off a pigmented surface.
-The subtractive primaries are red, yellow and blue and combined they form the subtractive secondaries orange (red and yellow), green (yellow and blue) and purple (blue and red).
-Combining all three subtractive primaries results in black; mixing paints results in dark colors (although rarely a true black).
-The absence of all subtractive primaries (in other words, no pigment) results in white; an albino has no pigment, nor does a blank canvas.
+Subtractive color is what we see when light reflects off a surface, such as ink on paper or paint on a wall.
+The subtractive primaries are red, yellow and blue; combined they form the subtractive secondaries orange (red and yellow), green (yellow and blue) and purple (blue and red).
+Combining all three subtractive primaries theoretically results in black (although impurities in pigments usually prevent us from creating a true black this way).
+The absence of all subtractive primaries (in other words, no pigment) results in white (think of a blank canvas).

 The three properties of color are hue, value and saturation.

-value scale Value refers to the lightness or darkness of a color.
-Adding white to a hue creates a lighter value, or tint (adding white to red creates pink) and adding black to a hue creates a darker value, or shade (adding black to red creates maroon).
+Value refers to the lightness or darkness of a color.
+Adding white to a hue creates a lighter value (a tint); for example, adding white to red creates pink.
+Adding black to a hue creates a darker value (a shade); adding black to red creates maroon.

-saturation scale Saturation, also referred to as intensity or chroma, refers to the brightness or dullness of a color.
-High saturation colors are close to the pure hue of a color; they are bright and vivid like pure red or pure yellow.
-Mixing pure colors with either gray or the color’s complement (the opposite color on the color wheel) creates low saturation colors (often called muted colors or neutrals).
+Saturation, also known as intensity or chroma, refers to the how bright or dull a color is.
+Highly saturated colors are close to the pure hue of a color; they are bright and vivid such as pure red or pure yellow.
+Mixing pure colors with either gray or the color’s complement (the opposite color on the color wheel) will desaturate or mute the colors.
+Colors with very low saturation are considered neutrals (gray, beige, ivory, taupe).

-Temperature is the heat or coolness a color creates psychologically.
-The warm colors red, orange and yellow remind us of fire and sunlight and so they create a sense of warmth in an image.
-The cool colors blue and green remind us of water and plants and so they create a feeling of coolness in image.
-Warm colors tend to feel brighter and more energetic, while cool colors tend to seem calmer and more relaxed.
+Temperature refers to how warm or cool a color feels to us.
+The warm colors red, orange and yellow remind us of fire and sunlight; they create a sense of warmth in an image.
+The cool colors blue and green make us think of water and plants; they create a feeling of coolness in image.
+Warm colors tend to feel brighter and more energetic, while cool colors seem calmer and more relaxed.

-color wheel Color schemes, or color harmonies, have been developed to help designers choose colors that work well together.
-The color wheel, a visual representation of the subtractive primary, secondary and tertiary colors, forms the basis for color schemes.
+Color schemes, or color harmonies, are groups of colors that work well together.
+The color wheel, which is a visual representation of the subtractive primary, secondary and tertiary colors, forms the basis for color schemes.

-monochromatic color scheme A monochromatic color scheme involves variations, usually in value, of a single hue.
-Monochromatic schemes are highly unified, but may lack variety.
+A monochromatic color scheme involves variations in value of a single hue.
+Monochromatic schemes are very well-unified, but lack variety.

-analogous color scheme An analogous color scheme uses adjacent colors on the color wheel, as well as their tints and shades.
-Analogous color schemes are also unified, but have more variety than monochromatic schemes.
+An analogous color scheme uses adjacent colors on the color wheel, as well as their tints and shades.
+Analogous color schemes are well-unified, but have more variety than monochromatic scheme.

-complementary color scheme A complementary color scheme is created with colors that are opposite each other on the color wheel (known as complements).
-When complements are mixed together (mixing yellow and purple paint, for example), they desaturate or neutralize each other, but when they are placed next to each other they increase each other’s intensity.
+A complementary color scheme uses colors that are opposite each other on the color wheel (known as complements).
+When complements are mixed together (mixing yellow and purple paint, for example), they desaturate or neutralize each other, but when they are placed next to each other they intensify and energize each other.

-split complementary color scheme A split complementary color scheme uses the two colors adjacent to the color’s complement for balance.
-A split complementary scheme offers a wider range of possibilities than a complementary scheme.
+A split complementary color scheme uses the two colors adjacent to the color’s complement for balance.
+A split complementary scheme offers more variety than a complementary scheme.

-triadic color scheme A triadic color scheme involves using three colors equally spaced on the color wheel.
-Triadic colors schemes are lively and can be used where a strong impact is needed.
+A triadic color scheme is created using three colors equally spaced on the color wheel; red, yellow and blue form the primary triad and orange, green and purple form the secondary triad.
+Triadic colors schemes are lively and can be used to create dynamic designs.

 Value is:

-Value is often used to add volume to a shape; gradual shading on a circle will make it look like a sphere.
-Value is also used to create the illusion of space (atmospheric perspective); areas with high value contrast come forward while those with low value contrast recede into the distance.
-Value can add emphasis; areas of high contrast will stand out in areas of low contrast.
+Value adds volume to a shape; gradual shading on a circle will make it look like a sphere.
+Value creates the illusion of space (atmospheric perspective); areas with high value contrast seem closer while areas with low value contrast recede into the distance.
+Value adds emphasis; areas of high contrast will stand out in areas of low contrast.

 Value can evoke feelings or moods.
-Low value contrast creates a subtle, restrained effect that feels calm and quiet.
-High value contrast evokes drama and conflict.
+Low value contrast creates a subtle, restrained effect that feels calm and still.
+High value contrast creates excitement and drama.
 The light values of high key images convey the sense of happiness and lightness, mid-range values evoke sadness and depression, and the dark values of low key images create feelings of fear and mystery.
-In terms of visual weight, darker values feel heavier than lighter values.

 Texture is: